 GeoFocus continues to lead the Ontario market in Attic Mold Abatement projects.
 We have worked on a variety of attic types from single family home, semi detached homes, town homes, condo-town homes and more.

 Have you found mold in your attic?

-Effective attic mold remediation involves two components: (1) removal of the attic mold and (2) addressing spores in the air and on surfaces within the attic.
+Effective attic mold abatement involves two components: (1) abatement of the attic mold and (2) addressing spores in the air and on surfaces within the attic.

-Removal of attic mold used to require removal of the affected roof decking.
+Abatement of attic mold used to require the physical removal of the affected roof decking.
 One of the best alternatives to whole roof replacement is an abrasive cleaning method called dry ice blasting.
 This method is not only less labor intensive than sanding or scrubbing, it is more effective because the dry ice freezes the surface of the moldy substrate.
 Dry ice blasting also facilitates cleaning of crevices and hard to reach areas.
-As with all mold remediation, appropriate containment measures, personal protection, and engineering controls must be employed.
+As with all mold abatement, appropriate containment measures, personal protection, and engineering controls must be employed.

 Eliminate the causes, eliminate the mold.